thomas992/Lux/README.md

 You can find more examples in the [examples](examples/lola) folder.

-## Why LoLa when there is *X*?
+## Why Lux when there is *X*?
-LoLa isn't meant to be your next best day-to-day scripting language.
+Lux isn't meant to be your next best day-to-day scripting language.
 Its design is focused on embedding the language in environments where the users want/need/should write some small scripts like games or scriptable applications.
 In most script languages, you as a script host don't have control over the execution time of the scripts you're executing.
-LoLa protects you against programming errors like endless loops and such:
+Lux protects you against programming errors like endless loops and such:

 ### Controlled Execution Environment